jonathanweare/Fast-Randomized-Iteration-FRI-/README.md

 This code was not used to generate the results in the Lim and Weare paper and has not been tested extensively.
 To run the code just type the command $sh compileme.sh from the directory containing the code.
 Try the example and experiment.
 Reports of bugs or improvements would be greatly appreciated!

-If you use the code please cite this repository using the DOI above as well as the Lim and Weare paper.
+If you use the code please cite both this repository using the DOI above, and the Lim and Weare paper.